rvacoderdojo/lessons/README.md

 This is for web (HTML/CSS/JS) oriented projects.

 - [NASA APIs](https://github.com/rvacoderdojo/lessons/tree/master/web/nasa-apis) This is a sample project that shows how to use Javascript and AJAX to access NASA's APIs for the Astronomy Photo of the Day and the Mars Rovers.
+- [Hot & Cold](https://github.com/rvacoderdojo/lessons/tree/master/web/hotcold) This is the "Hot and Cold" game where you try to guess the computer's number and it tells you if you're getting hotter or colder as you guess.

 We hope you find this useful.
 Feel free to pull and remix these apps as you see fit.